Student-conducted Columbia estuary research

 Project

-The Columbia River Estuary Science Education and Outreach (CRESCENDO) project is a Washington Sea Grant-funded partnership between Washington State University-Vancouver and five high schools near the estuary.
-The program marries scientific and educational research.
-Students collect surface water for chemical analysis, conduct plankton tows, record vertical profiles of temperature and salinity, and help interpret the results, which will be published in peer-reviewed scientific journals.
-Meanwhile, researchers work with each school to evaluate whether authentic scientific research affects students’ ecological knowledge and perceptions of the estuary.
+The Columbia River Estuary Science Education and Outreach (CRESCENDO) project was a Washington Sea Grant-funded partnership between Washington State University-Vancouver and five high schools near the estuary.
+The program married scientific and educational research.
+Students collected surface water for chemical analysis, conducted plankton tows, recorded vertical profiles of temperature and salinity, and helped interpret the results, which were published in peer-reviewed scientific journals.
+Meanwhile, researchers worked with each school to evaluate whether authentic scientific research affected students’ ecological knowledge and perceptions of the estuary.

 Research Updates